PGWelch/com.opendoorlogistics/README.md

 *Dependencies on other com.opendoorlogistics projects* : com.opendoorlogistics.api, com.opendoorlogistics.codefromweb

 #### com.opendoorlogistics.jsprit.debugger
-This project references both the jsprit project and the studio project.
 You should run this project to debug jsprit within ODL Studio.

 *Dependencies on other com.opendoorlogistics projects* : com.opendoorlogistics.api, com.opendoorlogistics.codefromweb, com.opendoorlogistics.components, com.opendoorlogistics.core, com.opendoorlogistics.jsprit, com.opendoorlogistics.studio

 #### com.opendoorlogistics.jsprit
 This is the jsprit integration project which integrates the jsprit vehicle routing toolkit (https://github.com/jsprit/jsprit) into ODL Studio.
-If you are building it to run outside of Eclipse, then (a) export it from Eclipse as a fat jar (Export, Runnable jar) and (b) place the exported jar in the *plugins* subdirectory of the ODL Studio installation directory.
+If you are building it to run outside of Eclipse, then (a) export it from Eclipse as a fat jar (*Export, Runnable jar*) and (b) place the exported jar in the *plugins* subdirectory of the ODL Studio installation directory.
 The jar will be automatically loaded by ODL Studio, using the java simple plugin framework (https://code.google.com/p/jspf/).
-If you only wish to debug within ODL Studio then use the jsprit.debugger project.
+If you only wish to debug within ODL Studio then use the *jsprit.debugger* project.

 When jsprit is loaded as a plugin it has its own separate class loader, to avoid 'jar hell' problems.